- Attractive exterior

-Both engines can be mated to either a 6-speed automatic or a 6-speed manual transmission that makes the most of the available power.
+Both engines can be mated to either a 6-speed automatic or a particularly good 6-speed manual transmission that makes the most of the available power.

 The Mazda 3 succeeds in getting all the little things right to make a big difference.
-For 2017, the automaker has added an additional power control that modulates torque based on steering wheel input.
-We'll admit that we're skeptical about the overall impact, but history tends to be in Mazda's favor here.
+For 2017, the automaker has added an additional power control that modulates torque based on steering wheel input; its biggest advantage is in its ability to improve straight-line stability.